 Pollen may aid in preventing premature aging of cells, stimulates the growth of new skin tissues, provides effective dehydration protection and improves circulation.

 - Enhancing liver health

-The liver is an organ in the body that is responsible for sieving toxins out of the body.
+The liver is responsible for sieving toxins out of the body.
 It has been found by researchers that in rats, bee pollen aids in keeping the liver healthy and can also help the healing process after liver damage.

-In rats, according to researchers, there are no histories of side effect after taking bee pollen, as compared to silibinin, a medication that also contains antioxidants but can also cause harm.
+In rats, according to researchers, there are no histories of side effects after taking bee pollen, as compared to silibinin, a medication that also contains antioxidants but can also cause harm.